 Either way, what is clear is that Wills was ahead on the scorecards of the scheduled twenty round bout, and Langford pulled a victory out of the jaws of defeat with his power, tenacity, and strategic mind.
 An editorial from The Los Angeles Herald the following day argued that Wills was too green for such a monumental challenge, though Langford’s damaged eye and ankle might have begged to differ, not to mention the fact Wills had scored more than one knockdown on the great “Boston Terror.”

-Soon after Sam would briefly be considered as an opponent for the world title, but the match never happened and then Jack Johnson’s championship reign ended in April, 1915 when he fell to Jess Willard in Cuba.
+Soon after Sam was briefly given consideration as an opponent for the world title, but the match never happened and then Jack Johnson’s championship reign came to an end in April, 1915 when he fell to Jess Willard in Cuba.
 In the same month, Langford lost his “Colored” title claim to Joe Jeannette, and while he remained a formidable challenge for any boxer, his prime had passed.
-Amazingly, he would fight on for another decade.
-Reportedly, Jack Dempsey did all he could to avoid facing Langford, years later candidly stating that he was “afraid” of Sam and that, had they fought, Langford “probably would have knocked me out.”
+Amazingly, he would fight on for another full decade.
+Reportedly, Jack Dempsey did all he could to avoid facing Langford, and years later he candidly stated that he was “afraid” of Sam and that, had they fought, Langford “probably would have knocked me out.”

 During this time, Wills was arguably the best heavyweight in the world and a showdown with heavyweight king Dempsey was discussed and considered on numerous occasions but never came to pass.
 Based on his performances during his prime, one can argue that “The Black Panther” might have reigned as heavyweight champion for many years had the chance arisen.
 Alas, Harry Wills will instead be remembered, alongside his greatest rival, Sam Langford, as one of the finest fighters in all of boxing history to never win a world title. — Hunter Breckenridge